 The project also involves our students by enabling them to become volunteers with special environmental auditing training.
 Once trained the students then visit LEAF teams to ensure that the activities have been completed to the recommended standard.
 Involving students in this way provides both training and practical experience in environmental auditing.
 Teams can also be audited by staff from the Estates department, or by peer assessment as alternatives if they wish.

-Find out which labs have gained Green Lab Accreditation status
+Find out which labs gained LEAF Accreditation 2019.

 For more on LEAF

 Biomedical Sciences Building Awarded 100% LEAF Accreditation - Green Labs website

 Bristol Be-LEAFs in Sustainable Science - Green Labs website

 Introducing LEAF (Laboratory Efficiency Assessment Framework) - University of Bristol newsletter

 LEAF – Lab Efficiency Assessment Framework - Sustainability Exchange

 How efficient labs could progress sustainability and excellence in research - Science & Engineering South

 Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Accreditation.